abernicchia-heroku/heroku-github-actions-runner/README.md

     - `GITHUB_ACCESS_TOKEN` with the token you created previously
     - `GITHUB_ORGANIZATION` with the name of your organization

-6. From the CLI login as the service/automation to create an API token (SSO users cannot create tokens)
+6. From the Heroku CLI login as the service/automation Heroku user to create an API token (SSO users cannot create tokens)

 7. Generate a new Heroku API key
     - `heroku authorizations:create -d "GitHub self-hosted actions automation" --expires-in=<set expiration time in seconds>` setting an adequate expiration time